hwisoo/js-super-galactic-age-calculator/README.md

 # _Super Galactic Age Calculator_

-#### _Super Galactic Age Calculator using Javascript class and Webpack, Nov 2018_
+#### _Super Galactic Age Calculator using Javascript class and Webpack, Jan 2019_

 #### By _**James Cho**_

 ## Description

-A simple web app, that takes the age of user input and calculates their age on other planets.
+A simple web app, that takes the age of user input and calculates their age, life expectancy and the difference on other planets.

 ## Specifications
   * Program takes input age and returns their age in mercury years.